Meet Our Staff

 Brittany Becht, MPH, CIC

 Ms. Becht obtained her B.S. in Biomedical Sciences from the University of South Florida in 2010.
 Prior to obtaining her Masters in Public Health from Walden University in 2015, Ms. Becht worked as a lab assistant and later Phlebotomy Supervisor at a hospital in Manatee County.
 Ms. Becht began working for the Florida Department of Health in Sumter County in early 2015 as a Senior Health Educator/SWAT Coordinator for the Tobacco program.
-In late 2015 Ms. Becht began working in her current position, Environmenatl Epidemiologist.
+In late 2015 Ms. Becht began working as an Environmental Epidemiologist and was promoted in 2019 to her current position, Biological Scientist IV.
 In 2016 Ms. Becht obtained board certification in infection prevention and control.
-As an Environmental Epidemiologist, Ms. Becht is responsible for investigating the distribution and determinants of disease prevalence in Sumter County to determine and describe means for detection, prevention, intervention and control of health problems.
+As an Biological Scientist IV, Ms. Becht is responsible for investigating the distribution and determinants of disease prevalence in Sumter County to determine and describe means for detection, prevention, intervention and control of health problems.